Double tax treaties in Latvia

 - a factory or workshop;

-- a mine, gas well, quarry or other establishment for the extraction of natural resources;
+- a mine, gas well, quarry, or other establishments for the extraction of natural resources;

 - a building or construction site as well as an installation project.